DO1FJN/C2LORAGW/README.md

 2. Download the precompiled firmware image (ZIP file with a few binary images)
 3. Flash the stuff

+### Get Repository

+* Install VisualStudio Code, add the EspressIf toolchain + esp-idf (or just the bare EspressIf stuff)
+* Clone the repository from here (code button)
+* copy one of the provided sdkconfig to "sdkconfig"
+* Modify the GPIO and other settings in ./components/boards/breadboard.h or create a new board definition file for your target
+* Config the project...  `idf.py menuconfig` (select the proper console for your target)
+* Build + flash it... `idf.py flash`

 tbd

 ### First Connection

-Run the EspressIf monitor or something similar (Putty) to see C2LORAGW boot.
+Run the EspressIf monitor or something similar (Putty) to see C2LORA boot.
 After this, it shows a command prompt.
 Using typed commands to establish a wifi connection (station mode) or change C2LORA settings, hostname, callsign and so on.

 ### Calibration